 It was a beautiful weekend here in Canberra.
 We’re heading into summer, the nights are clear, and warming up nicely.
 I took one look at the sky on Friday night and decided that I’d spend some time brushing up on my photography skills!
 I love observing and taking photos of what I see – but I’m not a fan of standing out in the cold trying to keep the frost and dew off the telescope and camera with various dew shields and heaters!
 Continue reading

-This article is the second in a series of articles in which I will profile every woman astronaut, cosmonaut and taikonaut who has been into space.
-Last time we looked at the career of Valentina Tereshkova, the first woman in space.
-Today I’m profiling cosmonaut Svetlana Savitskaya, the second woman in space.
+This article is one of a series of articles in which I will profile every woman astronaut, cosmonaut and taikonaut who has been into space.
+Last time we looked at the career of Sally Ride.
+Today I’m profiling astronaut Judith Resnik.
 (The feature image above is a collection of drawings of women astronauts by artist Phillip J Bond.
 You can find Phillip’s wonderful series on women astronauts here.)

 When the space shuttle Challenger was due to launch in the middle of the night (Australian time) on the 28th of January of 1986 – I was in the middle of a standard teenage baby sitting gig.
 The kids must have been 6 or 7 years old and we were all very excited by the upcoming launch, but disappointed by the late hour.
 As I tucked the kids into bed I agreed to wake them up during the night so we could watch the launch.
 We didn’t get up during the night, I don’t remember why – maybe I didn’t set the alarm, maybe I decided not to wake them, maybe I just forgot.
 When I woke in the morning and turned on the TV, the images of the Challenger exploding a minute into launch were so horrifying they still affect me today.
 Continue reading